GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 install use the `--installation-branch <prod|nfb|lts>` flag.
 If the flag is omitted, production branch is used by default.

+When the tool detects that it's running on a VM with NVIDIA Virtual Workstation enabled, it will install the newest RTX **production branch** of the driver that will allow you to leverage the Virtual Workstation capabilities.
+The installation mode will also be always `binary` for Virtual Workstations.

 ## Driver versions

 This table shows the versions of drivers installed by different versions of the tool.
 The repository